kevinveenbirkenbach/cymais/docs/analysis/market/global/analysis.md

-# Global Market Analysis for CyMaIS
+# Global Market Analysis for Infinito.Nexus

-This analysis provides a detailed overview of the global potential for CyMaIS – a modular IT infrastructure solution – addressing the growing worldwide demand for digital transformation and advanced cybersecurity measures.
+This analysis provides a detailed overview of the global potential for Infinito.Nexus – a modular IT infrastructure solution – addressing the growing worldwide demand for digital transformation and advanced cybersecurity measures.

 ## 1. Introduction
-CyMaIS is designed to support enterprises in modernizing their IT infrastructures.
+Infinito.Nexus is designed to support enterprises in modernizing their IT infrastructures.
 As digital transformation accelerates globally, organizations of all sizes require scalable and flexible solutions to manage cybersecurity, automation, and data management.
-This analysis evaluates the global market potential for CyMaIS across diverse economic regions.
+This analysis evaluates the global market potential for Infinito.Nexus across diverse economic regions.

 ## 2. Global Market Overview and Digitalization
 - **Business Landscape:**